-Rock River Professional Review and Guide
+Rock River Professional Guide

 "This section of the Rock River is perfect for beginners and oﬀers a pleasant, tranquil trip through a mostly undeveloped landscape of ﬂoodplain forests and an occasional quaint farm.
 There are outstanding facilities at the put-in and takeout, as well as spectacular wildlife opportunities all along the way: songbirds including orioles and goldﬁnches, sandhill cranes, great blue herons, a yellow-crowned night heron, turtles, hawks, frisky ﬁsh, muskrats, wood ducks, woodpeckers, deer, grouse, and cormorants.

 All along this trip will be infrequent gentle slopes.
 In addition, this trip oﬀers innumerable recesses to secretive waters and back-channel sloughs.
 Some scoﬀ at the Rock River for being too wide, too slow, or too marshy, but I’d argue that, for some, a wide, slow river that takes its time and is unimpeded by obstacles is absolutely perfect.
 There are moments of terriﬁc wilderness on the Rock—and on this trip particularly."